 1 Living room (TV LCD )

-2 Bathrooms one of them with whirlpool tub.
+2 Bathrooms one with whirlpool tub.

 San Lorenzo Beach : Within 50 meters.

 Very suitable for families

 Pets are not allowed